 Fees charged for administering a permit may include the following:

 - Utilities and overhead

 - Vehicle and equipment use

-All permit activities must meet National Environmental Protection Act (NEPA) requirements and go through an environmental screening process.
+All permit activities must meet National Environmental Policy Act (NEPA) requirements and go through an environmental screening process.